jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

 ```

 Again, you can customize your configuration as much as needed or let
-SBDG handle things by following the defaults.
+[spring-boot-gemfire-name] handle things by following the defaults.

-The SBDG SSL *auto-configuration* is equivalent to the following in SDG:
+The [spring-boot-gemfire-name] SSL *auto-configuration* is equivalent to the following in [spring-data-gemfire-name]:

-SDG SSL Configuration
+[spring-data-gemfire-name] SSL Configuration

 ``` highlight
 @SpringBootApplication